What precautions do restaurants have to take to keep customers safe?

 Whatever you’re unsure about, be confident enough to speak up.

-If you’ve suffered a reaction to a meal in a restaurant and you believe they are to blame, what can you do?
+If you’ve suffered a reaction to a meal in a restaurant, what can you do?

 If you’ve suffered an allergic reaction after eating out, make sure you keep the receipt for your purchase if you have one.